 New York Blues Hall of Fame inductee, Marc Black, will be your guide through an afternoon of song, storytelling and laughter through these two historically defining decades.
 You’ll celebrate wonderful songs as diverse as Itsy Bitsy, Teeny Weeny Yellow Polka -Dot Bikini and Blowin’ in the Wind, as well as tunes by artists ranging from Dean Martin to George Harrison.
 In addition to the music and conversation, this popular program features a slide show that’s sure to slide you right back in time.
 Marc will also perform his own group’s top forty hit from 1967 when he toured with The Doors, Neil Diamond, The Dave Clark Five and Van Morrison… ‘Happy’ by the ‘Blades of Grass’.

-Marc Black will perform Sunday, March 3, 2019 at 2:30 p.m. in Meeting Room A at Headquarters Library.
+Marc Black will perform Sunday, March 3, 2019 at 2:30 p.m. in Meeting Room A at the Headquarters Branch.

 Peter Fletcher- Classical Guitarist